Configuring each kubelet in your cluster using kubeadm

 /etc/systemd/system/kubelet.service.d/10-kubeadm.conf and is used by systemd.

-[Service] Environment="KUBELET_KUBECONFIG_ARGS=--bootstrap-kubeconfig=/etc/kubernetes/bootstrap-kubelet.conf --kubeconfig=/etc/kubernetes/kubelet.conf" Environment="KUBELET_CONFIG_ARGS=--config=/var/lib/kubelet/config.yaml" # This is a file that "kubeadm init" and "kubeadm join" generates at runtime, populating the KUBELET_KUBEADM_ARGS variable dynamically EnvironmentFile=-/var/lib/kubelet/kubeadm-flags.env # This is a file that the user can use for overrides of the kubelet args as a last resort.
-Preferably, #the user should use the .NodeRegistration.KubeletExtraArgs object in the configuration files instead. # KUBELET_EXTRA_ARGS should be sourced from this file.
+[Service] Environment="KUBELET_KUBECONFIG_ARGS=--bootstrap-kubeconfig=/etc/kubernetes/bootstrap-kubelet.conf --kubeconfig=/etc/kubernetes/kubelet.conf" Environment="KUBELET_CONFIG_ARGS=--config=/var/lib/kubelet/config.yaml" # This is a file that "kubeadm init" and "kubeadm join" generate at runtime, populating the KUBELET_KUBEADM_ARGS variable dynamically EnvironmentFile=-/var/lib/kubelet/kubeadm-flags.env # This is a file that the user can use for overrides of the kubelet args as a last resort.
+Preferably, # the user should use the .NodeRegistration.KubeletExtraArgs object in the configuration files instead. # KUBELET_EXTRA_ARGS should be sourced from this file.
 EnvironmentFile=-/etc/default/kubelet ExecStart= ExecStart=/usr/bin/kubelet $KUBELET_KUBECONFIG_ARGS $KUBELET_CONFIG_ARGS $KUBELET_KUBEADM_ARGS $KUBELET_EXTRA_ARGS

 This file specifies the default locations for all of the files managed by kubeadm for the kubelet.